-Optional: Six plans permit, but do not require, employee contributions: one defined benefit plan and five defined contribution plans.
-First, the Local Government Employees' Retirement System (LAGERS) permits each member political subdivision, as part of its benefit package election, to choose whether to require employees to contribute 4%.
+Optional: Seven plans permit, but do not require, employee contributions: one defined benefit plan and six defined contribution plans.
+First, the Local Government Employees' Retirement System (LAGERS) permits each member political subdivision, as part of its benefit package election, to choose whether to require employees to contribute either 0%, 2%, 4% or 6%.
 Some LAGERS-covered employers require employee contributions while others do not.
-Second, five defined contribution plans provide that employee contributions are optional.
+Second, six defined contribution plans provide that employee contributions are optional.
 For some of these plans, an employer match is provided if the employee chooses to contribute.
 As a result, some employees choose to contribute while others do not.